nielswitte/OpenSim-CMS/assets/docs.md/02_API/11_Avatars.md

 | startRegionY      | integer   | [Optional] Y-coordinate of the start region (default: 0)      |

 This request will return a JSON message with the result.
 It contains two or three elements.
-1) success, a boolean wheter or not the request was processed successful.
-2) Optional, only used when the request is not successful.
-3) the UUID of the newly created user, which is filled with zeros on failure.
+* 1) success, a boolean wheter or not the request was processed successful.
+* 2) Optional, only used when the request is not successful.
+* 3) the UUID of the newly created user, which is filled with zeros on failure.

 Two examples of output are listed below, first a successful request, second a failure because the user's first and lastname were already used.

 *WARNING* This way of avatar creation does not support special chars in the password.
 The following characters can not be used in a password: ` ?{}<>;" '[]/\ `.
+Somehow the characters are escaped by the XML parser but not unescaped when generating a password hash.
 This will result in not being able to login in OpenSim.

 ```json
 {